 Cynthia Ott, Ph.D., Associate Professor of History, University of Delaware

-Lauren Petersen, Ph.D., Associate Dean for the Humanities and Professor of Art History, Greek and Roman Art, University of Delaware
+Lauren Petersen, Ph.D., Professor of Art History, Greek and Roman Art, University of Delaware

 Chandra L. Reedy, Ph.D.
 Director, Center for Historic Architecture & Design, Professor of Art History and Asian Studies, University of Delaware